bagdeabhishek/bagdeabhishek.github.io/musings/30-fps-vs-60-fps-cinematic-look/index.md

 - $fps$: captured frames per second
 - $\theta$: shutter angle

 The third mechanism is expectation.
 Many viewers have decades of exposure to 24 fps film grammar.
 When motion becomes very smooth, the image can feel less mediated and more like direct observation.
-That is the root of many “soap opera effect” complaints, although display interpolation often amplifies the problem far beyond the native source frame rate.
+That is the root of many "soap opera effect" complaints, although display interpolation often amplifies the problem far beyond the native source frame rate.

 ### Variants or categories
 There are at least three distinct use-cases: